Knott's Berry Farm: Origin

 Motorcycle Chase, a modernized steeplechase rollercoaster built in 1976 by Arrow Development, featured single motorbike-themed vehicles racing side-by-side, each on one of four parallel tracks, launched together.
 One or two riders straddled each "Indian motorcycle" attraction vehicle.
 The tubular steel monorail track closely followed dips and bumps in "the road" and tilted to lean riders about the curves.
 Gasoline Alley, an electric steel-guide rail car ride below, was built together and intimately intertwined, which enhanced ride-to-ride interaction thrill value.
 Rider safety concerns of the high center of gravity coupled with the method of rider restraints caused it to be rethemed Wacky Soap Box Racers with vehicles themed to look like soap box racers, each seating two riders, strapped in low (nearly straddling the track), surrounded by the close-fitting car sides, and the dips and bumps of the track were straightened flat in 1980.
 Motorcycle Chase/Wacky Soap Box Racers was removed in 1996 for a dueling loop coaster Windjammer Surf Racers and now Xcelerator, a vertical launch coaster, takes its place.

-On December 3, 1981, Walter Knott died, survived by his children who would continue to operate Knott's as a family business for Sixteen Years.
+On December 3, 1981, Walter Knott died, survived by his children who would continue to operate Knott's as a family business for sixteen years.

 In the 1980s, Knott's built the Calico Barn Dance featured Bobbi & Clyde as the house band.
 It was during the height of the "Urban Cowboy" era.
 The "Calico Barn Dance" was featured in Knott's TV commercials.

 Bigfoot Rapids (now Calico River Rapids) was located in the Wild Water Wilderness section of the park.

 During the 1980s, Knott's met the competition in Southern California theme parks by theming a new land and building two massive attractions: Kingdom of the Dinosaurs, a primeval retheme of Knott's Bear-y Tales), in 1987 and Bigfoot Rapids in 1988, a whitewater river rafting ride as the centerpiece of the new themed area Wild Water Wilderness.

-The Boomerang roller coaster replaced Corkscrew in 1990 with a lift shuttle train passing to and from through a cobra roll and a vertical loop for six inversions each trip.
+The Boomerang roller coaster replaced Corkscrew in 1990 with a lift shuttle train passing to and fro through a cobra roll and a vertical loop for six inversions each trip.

 The Mystery Lodge (1994), inspired by General Motors "Spirit Lodge" pavilion, was a live show augmented with Pepper's ghost and other special effects, which was among the most popular exhibits at Expo 86 in Vancouver, British Columbia, Canada, which was produced by Bob Rogers of BRC Imagination Arts and created with the assistance of the Kwagulth Native reserve in the village of Alert Bay, British Columbia.
 Mystery Lodge recreates a quiet summer night in Alert Bay, then guests "move inside" the longhouse and listen to the storyteller weave a tale of the importance of family from the smoke of the bonfire.